 “I think the appeal of zines is the experience of something tangible.
 The smell, feel and experience of reading something — collecting something — has a certain value that could never be achieved digitally.” —Adrian Lourie, editor-in-chief of meat

 As much as print is a preferred format for queer zines, it’s impossible not to capitalize on the digital age.
 Social media is a vital tool in spreading the word of these queer zines, and for getting people to buy copies or stock them in bookstores.
 “We completely understand how important digital now is, and we love the reach it gives us,” Ellis says.
 “The audience you can connect with by being present online is amazing and invaluable to us.
 Especially when it comes to reaching out to other creatives.”

 But social media itself comes with limitations, particularly for unfiltered queer zines like meat.
 “The constraints Instagram and Facebook place on the type of content they allow is problematic for anything erotic or even slightly provocative — or, dare I say, too gay,” Lourie tells Hornet.
 “My account has been deactivated twice in a year for fairly innocuous imagery, which has been very frustrating.”

-Tumblr’s much-publicized shift to ban adult content presents one less digital venue for the marketing of these queer zines.
-Elska remarked on Dec.
-5 that it would be deleting the publication’s entire Tumblr account rather than adhere to the platform’s new standards.
+Tumblr’s much-publicized shift in December 2018 to ban adult content presents one less digital venue for the marketing of these queer zines.
+Elska remarked days later that it would be deleting the publication’s entire Tumblr account rather than adhere to the platform’s new standards.
 “Transforming Tumblr to another tame mass market site renders it worthless,” Elska said on Facebook.